Prehnite

 Diaphaneity is translucent to transparent.

-Crystal System is orthorhombic; P2cm.
+Crystal System is orthorhombic; cm

 Crystal Habits include compact radiating aggregates to 1cm, blocky